schmidb/TurtleTrafo/_i18n/en/_posts/offerings/2021-10-19-ExecutiveSupervision.md

   </div>
 <br>

 Our executive supervision coaching covers topics such as personal life, personal development, C-level relationships, key employees, organizational structures, organizational strategies & dynamics & decisions, transformation processes and culture changes.
-We always look at the interaction of all topics and pursue a holistic view of the situation.
+We always look at the integration of all topics and pursue a holistic view of the situation.

 <br>
 ## Your benefits
-* You develop clarity in all areas of your life and you get support in the efficient fulfillment of professional and private goals.
+* You develop clarity in all areas of your life and you get support for the efficient fulfillment of professional and private goals.
 * You learn to react more appropriately and resource-efficiently in difficult professional situations.
 * You strengthen your ability to deal with conflict and negotiate.
-* Supervision also provides emotional relief.
+* Supervision also provides emotional and stress relief.

 <br>
 ## Possible areas of focus:
 * Gain and keep an overview in the work environment and in private
 * Strategic issues for company, life, family
 * Discover and develop professional skills
-* Personnel issues
+* Personal challenges
 * Conflicts at personal, team and organizational level
-* Recognizing and avoiding dangers and fears
+* Recognizing and effectively dealing with fear and changes
 * Overwork and excessive demands - burnout?
-* Misunderstood or unexpected feedback
+* Dealing with (unexpected) feedback
 * Build security and authenticity

 <br>
 ## Different forms of supervision coaching:
-* individual - leader and coach
+* individual supervision: leader gets support by coach
-* team - team, leader and coach.
+* team supervision: team & leader get support by coach.
 Together we develop new and common solutions.
-* case / project - leader, (project manager) and coach.
+* case / project supervision:- leader (and project manager) gets support by coach.
 We put a focus on special case or project.
-* leadership team - leadership team and coach.
+* leadership team  supervision: leadership team gets support by coach.
 Together we reflect the leadership activities in the company.

 <br>
 ## Who is leadership supervision coaching for?